Jan125/pb.chordian/readme.md

 - Minor + 7th + Chordiate = Addm4
 - Major + Minor + 7th + Chordiate = Chromatic

-The Playback|Enter button is bound to LCTRL.
+The Playback|Enter button is bound to CTRL by default.

 ##